openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func iterator(): Iterator<T>
 ```

-Function: Returns an iterator over the elements in this collection, in order from the first node to the last node of the linked list.
+Function: Returns an iterator for the elements in the current collection, in order from the first node to the last node of the linked list.

 Return Value:

-- [Iterator](../../core/core_package_api/core_package_classes.md#class-iteratort)\<T> - An iterator over the elements in this collection.
+- [Iterator](../../core/core_package_api/core_package_classes.md#class-iteratort)\<T> - The iterator for elements in the current collection.

 ### func nodeAt(Int64)